-Here are a few Black Friday Facebook Ad examples from businesses like yours from last year:
+Here are a few successful Black Friday Facebook Ad examples:

 Advertising platform AdEspresso has a really good, searchable library of Facebook Ads.
 If you’re looking for inspiration for your Black Friday ad, I recommend you check them out (after finishing this post, of course).